OriginQ/VQNET2.0-tutorial-en/source/rst/qnn.rst

     :param initializer: Initializer for parameter values.
 The default is "None", using 0~2*pi normal distribution.
     :param dtype: The data type of the parameter.
 The default value is None, which uses the default data type pyvqnet.kfloat32.
     :param name: The name of the module.
 Defaults to empty string.
-    :param diff_method: Differential method for gradient calculation.
-The default is "parameter_shift", other differential methods are not currently supported.
+    :param diff_method: Differentiation method for gradient computation.
+Default is "parameter_shift".
+If diff_method == "random_coordinate_descent" , we will randomly select a single parameter to compute the gradient, and the other parameters will remain zero.
+Ref: https://arxiv.org/abs/2311.00088 .
     :param submit_kwargs: Additional keyword parameters for submitting quantum circuits, default: {"chip_id":pyqpanda.real_chip_type.origin_72,"is_amend":True,"is_mapping":True,"is_optimization":True,"compile_level":3, "default_task_group_size":200, "test_qcloud_fake":False}, when test_qcloud_fake is set to True, the local CPUQVM is simulated.
     :param query_kwargs: Additional keyword parameters for querying quantum results, default: {"timeout":2,"print_query_info":True,"sub_circuits_split_size":1}.